Update: The latest and greatest on this project, including source files, can be seen at the publication link here and at osf.io/s74hg.

 Data were obtained from Stanford’s SNAP data repository of Amazon.com reviews that gave daily misspelling rates; astronomical data were from Wolfram’s Mathematica software and its astronomy resources.

-Here is what the dataset looks like.
-Click on each picture to enlarge.
+Here is what the dataset looks like:

-Each of the 5296 rows represents a sequential day in a 14.5 year span of Amazon review misspelling rates during Jan 1, 2000 to Jul 1, 2014.
+Each of the 5296 rows represents a sequential day in a 14.5-year span of Amazon review misspelling rates during Jan 1, 2000 to Jul 1, 2014.

 Across the top are the labels.
 In each column is a simple, stable, linear function of the right ascension (i.e., the astrological Tropical degree) of the planet, moon, or star at midnight at the start of that day in London, UK.
 Retrogressions of the planets are also included.